-- 1 Classes for Session I begin. - 1 Late registration begins. - 2-Last day to make schedule changes through BearWeb. - 3 Last day to register or add courses for Session I. - 3 Assessment of change in schedule fee begins. - 4 Students that withdraw from the University for Session I after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through June 23). - 4 Classes dropped after this day for Session I will be recorded as W (Withdrawal) on their transcript (through June 23). - 4 Last day to drop a class without advisor approval. - 23-Last day on which a student may drop a class for Session I. - 23 Last day on which a student may withdraw from the University for Session I
+- 31 Classes for Session I begin. - 31 Late registration begins. - 2-Last day to register or add courses for Session I. - 3 Students that withdraw from the University for Session I after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through June 22). - 3 Classes dropped after this day for Session I will be recorded as W (Withdrawal) on their transcript (through June 22). - 3 Last day to drop a class without advisor approval. - 6-Assessment of change in schedule fee begins. - 22-Last day on which a student may drop a class for Session I. - 22 Last day on which a student may withdraw from the University for Session I.

-- 3 Independence Day Holiday - 6-End of Session I; final examinations for Session I.
+- 4 Independence Day Holiday

+- 5 End of Session I; final examinations for Session I.

+- 6 Grades due at 5:00 p.m.

-Session II - July 8-August 11
+Session II - July 7-August 10

-- 8 Classes begin for Session II. - 9-Last day to make schedule changes through BearWeb. - 10 Last day to register or add courses for Session II. - 10 Assessment of change in schedule fee begins. - 13 Students that withdraw from the University for Session II after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through July 30). - 13 Classes dropped after this day for Session II will be recorded a W (Withdrawal) on the transcript (through July 30). - 13 Last day to drop a class without advisor approval. - 30-Last day on which a student may drop a class for Session II. - 30 Last day on which a student may withdraw from the University for Session II.
+- 7 Classes begin for Session II. - 11 Last day to register or add courses for Session II. - 12 Assessment of change in schedule fee begins. - 12 Students that withdraw from the University for Session II after this day will receive a notation of W (Withdrawal) on their transcript in all classes (through July 29). - 12 Classes dropped after this day for Session II will be recorded a W (Withdrawal) on the transcript (through July 29). - 12 Last day to drop a class without advisor approval. - 29-Last day on which a student may drop a class for Session II. - 29 Last day on which a student may withdraw from the University for Session II.